OpenInternet/saferjourno/content/case-studies/index.en.md

 weight: 9
 toc: true
 ---
-## Iranian-backed hacking group, Charming Kitten, targets journalists via WhatsApp messages
+## Iranian-backed hacking group, Charming Kitten, targets journalists via WhatsApp messages, phishing

 Read the following case study and discuss the questions listed below:

-Attackers linked to the Iranian government [targeted](https://www.hrw.org/news/2022/12/05/iran-state-backed-hacking-activists-journalists-politicians) journalists and others working on issues related to the Middle East, with a sophisticated and ongoing social engineering campaign using WhatsApp messages.
+Attackers linked to the Iranian government [targeted](https://www.hrw.org/news/2022/12/05/iran-state-backed-hacking-activists-journalists-politicians) journalists and others working on issues related to the Middle East, with a sophisticated and ongoing phishing campaign using WhatsApp messages.

 Those targeted received a message via WhatsApp claiming to be from a think-tank based in Lebanon inviting them to attend a conference.
 The message was designed in the style of previous messages sent from this think tank and used the identity of a former employee.

 The message contained a link which, once clicked, directed them to a login page that looked like the login page for an email account.
 In the case of one US-based journalist, hackers gained access to the journalist’s email after they filled out their email details on the fake page.
+The phishing kit used by the attackers also allowed them to capture app-based two-factor authentication codes which were submitted by users.
+(Do note that phishing kits are currently unable to obtain codes sent by phishing-resistant forms of two-factor authentication, such as physical security keys or passkeys.
+That's why we strongly recommend that all at-risk users only use physical security keys or passkeys for two-factor authentication on sensitive accounts.)

 Attackers gained access to targets’ email, cloud storage drives, calendars, and contacts.
 On one account, hackers also performed a Google Takeout, an action that involves exporting all details of the account’s activity, including web searches and location data.